-Although I routinely answer questions on the Housewife How To Facebook page, sometimes a question is asked by so many readers that it just makes sense to turn it into a blog entry.
+At some point, every homemaker has asked how to get family to help with chores.
 That’s certainly the case with today’s Reader Question from Vivienne whose New Year’s Resolution to clean and organize her house is running into the reality of a less-than-helpful family.
 (Don’t miss the wonderful UPDATE below!)

 Since buying our house 3 years ago, it’s grown increasingly cluttered and dirty.
 I try my best to keep up with housework, but as a SAHM with two kids (3 and 5), plus a messy husband who comes home and flops in front of the television, it’s hard to do!
 This year I made a New Year’s resolution to get the house clean and toss some of the clutter, and then KEEP it that way.
 But here we are barely a week into the New Year and I’m already struggling.